Matching

 <h1>Content something</h1>

-And will capture "something" But won't match:
+And will capture "something"

 <h1>something</h1>